krzeminskamaja/pythonLSLInletKafkaProducerServer/README.md

-This is a python server to create LSL stream inlets for LSL streaming devices that have opened outlets
+This is a python server to create LSL stream inlets + Kafka producers for LSL streaming devices that have opened outlets

 It will be refactored into a thread pool to serve the following functionality:
 1) user will send a request with the following data